-Katy Perry Confirms She’s Pregnant In ‘Never Worn White’ Video, Says Her And Orlando Bloom Are ‘Excited’
+Katy Perry Confirms Pregnancy In ‘Never Worn White’ Video, Says She And Orlando Bloom Are ‘Excited’

 Katy Perry confirmed to fans that she is pregnant.
-After premiering the full video for “Never Worn White” where it’s apparent she is expecting, the singer went on social media and said her and fiance Orlando Bloom are “excited” about the pregnancy.
+After premiering the full video for “Never Worn White,” the singer went on social media and said her and fiance Orlando Bloom are “excited” about the pregnancy.

 On Wednesday, the 35-year-old posted a clip of her latest music video that had fans speculating she was pregnant.
-Once the full video was posted to YouTube the American Idol judge took to social media to make the big announcement official.
+Once the full video was posted to YouTube, the American Idol judge took to social media to make the big announcement official.

 As reported by Hollywood Life, Perry went on Instagram Live and spoke to fans about her pregnancy while munching on mangoes.
 She made mention of her baby and alluded to her upcoming studio album.